mirror/boost/boost/libs/parameter/doc/index.rst

      template< class KeywordTag, class Predicate = *unspecified* >
      struct optional;

-Instead of directly using keyword tags in our |ParameterSpec|, we can use ``required`` and ``optional`` to indicate which function parameters are required, and optionally pass ``Predicate``\ s to describe the type requirements for each function parameter.
+Instead of using keyword tags directly, we can wrap them in ``required`` and ``optional`` to indicate which function parameters are required, and optionally pass ``Predicate``\ s to describe the type requirements for each function parameter.
 The ``Predicate`` argument must be a unary `MPL lambda expression`_ that, when applied to the actual type the argument, indicates whether that argument type meets the function's requirements for that parameter position.

 .. _`MPL lambda expression`: ../../../mpl/doc/refmanual/lambda-expression.html